ljnelson/helidon-mp-jpa/README.md

 Here we've defined a persistence unit named `test`.
 You'll note that's what our `DataSource` was named as well.
 That's on purpose.

+(Oh, hey, did you see that little `transaction-type="JTA"` nugget in there?
+That's interesting, isn't it?)

 This persistence unit uses Eclipselink as the provider.

 There are [various Eclipselink-specific